hocuscodus/qed-lang/tour.md

 a * c - b;     // no effect, can be flagged as warning/error
 ```

 Any statement may or may not return a value.
-Statements returning nothing will be referred to as void statements here.
+From now on, statements returning nothing will be referred to as void statements here.
 For non-void statements, most languages automatically dismiss their return values upon finishing their execution; they are never considered.

 In QED, the return value of non-void statements is saved in a memory area called the store.
 For instance, in the following block of statements: